-In case you wonder what Eclipse Theia is, please see here for an introduction.
-In this article, we start with a very simple question:
+In this article we provide an overview on how to get started with Eclipse Theia.
+More precisely, we will describe how to easily install and launch your own instance.
+In case you wonder what Eclipse Theia is, please see here for an introduction and this FAQ about Eclipse Theia.
+In this article, we answer a very simple question:

-How to launch/run Eclipse Theia to use it as an IDE for development?
+How to install/launch/run Eclipse Theia to use it as an IDE for development?

-There are several ways to launch/run Theia, so when getting started this can already be a confusing question.
+There are several ways to launch/run Theia, so when getting started, this can already be a confusing question.
 As always it depends on your use case.
-We’ll describe four options below.
-Option 1 and 4 are the fastest in case you just want to try it out.
+We’ll describe four options below, whereas option 1 and 4 are the fastest in case you just want to try it out.
 We will highlight the benefits of every option in the respective section.
 Please note that this article is meant to be an overview, so we won’t go into too much detail, but will will link existing technical documentation for detailed instructions in the corresponding sections in case you want to explore even further.
 If you are a seasoned web developer who knows how to build and launch web applications, in particular node.js applications, many of the following steps will be pretty familiar to you.
-If you have not used node.js yet, and you are new to Theia, and would like to try it out, this blog post should help you in your first steps.
+If you have not used node.js yet, you are new to Theia and would like to try it out, this blog post should help you in your first steps.

 Option 1: Launch it from a package.json (plain and simple)

-As Theia and its extensions are node.js packages and a Theia application is a collection of packages, one very simple way to launch Theia plus selected extensions is to create a package.json listing all extensions you want to include and launch this using CLI.
+As Eclipse Theia and its extensions are node.js packages and a Theia application is collection of packages, one very simple way to launch Theia plus selected extensions is to create a package.json listing all extensions you want to include and launch this using CLI.
 The Theia documentation provides a blueprint for such a package.json (see here).
-After installing the dependencies, by simply running yarn in your Theia application package and building it by invoking the Theia CLI, you can directly launch Theia from the command line and access it in the browser.
+After installing the dependencies by simply running yarn in your Theia application package and building it by invoking the Theia CLI, you can directly launch Theia from the command line and access it in the browser.
 The advantage of this way of launching Theia is that it is very simple and does not require more than yarn and npm.
-It also allows you to very easily add and remove extensions (we will publish a follow up article on how to customize Eclipse Theia for the concrete commands and further details).
+It also allows to very easily add and remove extensions (see this article on how to customize Eclipse Theia for further details).

 Option 2: Use the preconfigured docker image (’cause container are great)

-To launch Theia using docker, you can find a list of preconfigured images here.
+To launch Theia using docker, you find a list of preconfigured images here.
 As you can see, those preconfigured images target specific use cases, e.g. Python or Ruby development.
-Please note that there is a package.json for each of those images (browse into them on GitHub), which shows you the extensions that are included in the image and allow you to further customize the Theia version (we will publish a follow up article on how to customize Eclipse Theia).
-If you are unsure, which image to try, the most popular one at the moment is definitely the Theia IDE for web developers.
+Please note that there is a package.json for each of those images (browse into them on GitHub), which shows you the extensions that are included in the image and allow you to further customize the Theia version.
+If you are unsure, which image to try, the most famous one at the moment is definitely the Theia IDE for web developers.